 Today, the event has grown immensely popular with writers across the nation and sells out within hours.
-Inspired by Erma’s humor and humanity, writers gather to laugh and learn from the likes of Dave Barry, Phil Donahue, Nancy Cartwright, Don Novello, Roy Blount Jr., Gail Collins, Alan Zweibel, Lisa Scottoline and other celebrated humorists.
+Inspired by Erma’s humor and humanity, writers gather to laugh and learn from the likes of Dave Barry, Adriana Trigiani, Phil Donahue, Nancy Cartwright, Don Novello, Roy Blount Jr., Gail Collins, Alan Zweibel, Lisa Scottoline and other celebrated humorists.

 The workshop’s mission is simple: to encourage and inspire writers in the same way Erma Bombeck found encouragement and inspiration at the University of Dayton.

 Erma Bombeck is one of America’s most celebrated humorists.
 She achieved extraordinary fame as a syndicated newspaper columnist by chronicling the absurdities of ordinary suburban family life with wit and wisdom.

 “My idea of housework,” she wrote, “is to sweep the room with a glance.”